ZornitsaPesheva/wp-orgchart/readme.txt

 This plugin is licensed under the GPLv2 or later.
 OrgChart JS by BALKAN App is used under its own license.

+== Privacy ==

+This plugin includes a third-party library (OrgChart.js) that may make requests to external servers (e.g. Azure CDN) for functionality such as data processing or asset loading.

+**External services used:**
+- https://functions.azure.com (used by OrgChart.js)

+**Data sent:** No personal data is transmitted by default.

+**Control:** Currently, there is no opt-out.
+If you prefer a self-hosted version without external calls, please contact the plugin author.